March 9, 2023

 What surprises me most is that there are often interesting questions that could be asked about the same subjects but aren’t.
-Take something obvious like the link between workplace design and wellbeing or between working from home and productivity.
+Take something obvious like the links between workplace design and wellbeing or between working from home and productivity.
 Such debates were largely over a long time ago, yet still we see people proving a link, often by ignoring the complexity of that link before coming to simplistic, generalised and unhelpful conclusions based on single variables.

-The interesting question to ask about this is surely why we’re still talking about it.
-Similarly, I was taken with a point made by Simon Heath on Twitter recently about the lack of critical thinking about the much discussed issue wellbeing including the very real possibility that maybe it’s incompatible with work to some degree or other.
+So, the interesting question to ask about this is surely why we’re still talking about it as if we don’t already know the most important issues.
+Similarly, there is lack of critical thinking about the much discussed issue wellbeing including the very real possibility that maybe it’s incompatible with work to some degree or other.
 Now there’s a question worth exploring.

-There are a range of similarly boring workplace issues which seem to be subject to lazy thinking and endless repetition which could just as easily be subject to challenge and critical thought, including open plan offices, Millennials, flexible working and equality.
+There are a range of boring workplace issues which seem to be subject to lazy thinking and endless repetition which could just as easily be subject to challenge and critical thought, including open plan offices, Millennials, flexible working and right now – the ‘new normal’.
 Each has an orthodox strand of thought that should at least be challenged or subject to more scrutiny.
 Instead people seem perfectly content to regurgitate or hear the same stuff over and over again.
 Some may even pay to hear it, which is baffling.

 Yet we also understand there is some appetite to explore such issues in new and challenging ways, although we may be too worried about being seen to conform to the orthodox to express it openly.
 One of the fascinating aspects of publishing online is the chance to interrogate data to see how people respond to content.
 Sometimes we can see a contrast between what people read and what they want to be seen to read, by comparing readership numbers for pieces with how much they are shared on social media.